 The saddest aspect of the whole saga was that all the members of The Mystrys were excellent musicians, technically and artistically superior to many of the superstars of the rock scene at the time.
 In hindsight, under different circumstances and without the silly hoods, The Mystrys could have achieved great success on the Australian pop scene.

-Their one record, Witch Girl, has been rated very highly by music historians and collectors, when compared with most of the smash hits of that era and it is featured on a number of CD compilations, such as "Of Hopes And Dreams And Tombstones" and "So You Wanna Be A Rock And Roll Star."
+Our one record, Witch Girl, has been rated very highly by music historians and collectors, when compared with most of the smash hits of that era and it is featured on a number of CD compilations, such as 'Of Hopes And Dreams And Tombstones' and 'So You Wanna Be A Rock And Roll Star.'
 Not only that, the song is often played on many radio stations around the world to this day and the original vinyl records on the Orbit and Leedon labels are much sought-after by collectors.

 So now after over five decades, one of the biggest secrets of the Australian music industry has finally been revealed.
 The Mystrys are a mystery no more.
 Those who seek more information about The Mystrys are welcome to contact me.